 A brilliant software engineer won't necessarily be able to lead a team as brilliantly as they code.
-This is one of the most common mistakes companies make early on -- giving a talented developer the reins when they haven't really shown any talent (or any interest) in management.
+This is one of the most common mistakes companies make early on—giving a talented developer the reins when they haven't really shown any talent (or interest) in management.

-The sooner you can start bringing structure into your hiring process, the sooner you'll be able to achieve repeatable success.
+The quicker you can start bringing structure into your hiring process, the sooner you'll be able to achieve scalable success.
 This doesn't mean adding unnecessary rigidity to your processes, but a messy haphazard hiring process isn't going to reliably win you the best candidates, even if you do get lucky now and then.

 Start thinking about your processes in terms of how you're structuring them.
 If one part of your hiring process consistently is going really well, use that to your advantage by including it in the structure of your hiring process.

 If you need to revamp your hiring process, make sure you have the right kind of team to get you there.
 When building out your HR/People Ops/Recruiting team, think about your current gaps.
 Use resources like an HR resume example as a reference, and consider HR-specific job boards.

 This is the first cultural impression you're going to make on your future star employee.
 Make it a good one.

 Engagement starts with the candidate experience.
 Even candidates who haven't made it onto the team deserve a great experience.
 They're the ones who will go on to tell their friends and colleagues how great, or how awful it was to interview with you.